Salah Zulfikar: Acting style

-In 1965, Dearer than My Life critical reviews, Galil El-Bandary, wrote, "I could not have imagined that Salah Zulfikar could make me cry and make tears pour out of my eyes like hot water!
+In 1965, Aghla Min Hayati critical reviews, Galil El-Bandary, wrote, "I could not have imagined that Salah Zulfikar could make me cry and make tears pour out of my eyes like hot water!
 Convincing, and he had found his role, which he kept dreaming of and happened!".
-Another 1965 Egyptian film critic reviewed in Al-Ghad newspaper on Dearer than My Life: "Salah Zulfikar played a character of a man in three different age stages in a smooth manner."
-In 1976, in Al Kuwait newspaper critical review: "He assured everyone that he’s a camouflage actor who can play any kind of role."
+Another 1965 Egyptian film critic reviewed in Al-Ghad newspaper on Aghla Min Hayati : "Salah Zulfikar played a character of a man in three different age stages in a smooth manner."
+In 1976, in Al Kuwait newspaper critical review: "He assured everyone that he's a camouflage actor who can play any kind of role."
 On his performance in I'm Not Lying But I'm Beautifying (1981), prominent film writer and critic Amir El-Amry reviewed: "Salah Zulfikar’s performance in the film reflects his experience, confidence, extreme spontaneity, and ability to persuade, he's real, perfectly natural."